 Even when it won’t cure a metabolic disease, it can make living with it so much easier.

-Because pediatric liver transplant outcomes have been consistently excellent — especially at Children’s Hospital of Pittsburgh of UPMC — it's become a viable option for children with metabolic disease.
+Because pediatric liver transplant outcomes have been consistently excellent — especially at UPMC Children’s Hospital of Pittsburgh — it's become a viable option for children with metabolic disease.

 This is due to four main reasons: